-Two major challenges related to land use are: (1) providing a greater emphasis on land use decisions that promote one's ability to engage in everyday activities within the neighborhood or community; and (2) recognizing that the importance perception can play in how a neighborhood is viewed can reverse any ill effects that may cause neighborhood abandonment and decline.
+Two major challenges related to land use are: (1) providing a greater emphasis on land use decisions that promote one's ability to engage in everyday activities within the neighborhood or

 Design techniques are being used in order to enhance areas where there are perceived safety problems.
 Such techniques include creating neighborhoods and communities that provide integration and balance of uses, viewing streets as an amenity, requiring front porches and other semi-public area to encourage community interaction.
-Planners and designers are also beginning to realize that public safety needs should be considered in development review.
+Planners and designers are beginning to realize that public safety needs should be considered in development review.